What is Carbon Literacy?

 How long will a Carbon Literacy certificate last?

 Certificates awarded to individuals will not expire, but it is likely that the core elements of the content will evolve over time, and standards and expectations will rise.
 When subsequent “upgraded” versions of the certificate become available, individuals may choose to refresh their skills to ensure they retain the latest version.
-This is particularly likely to be the case if these certificates are used to support the organisational certificate (CLO) to be introduced later in the Project, which is likely have an expiry date, but will certainly last for at least three years.
+This is particularly likely to be the case if these certificates are used to support the Carbon Literate Organisation (CLO) status of an organisation.

 What do you mean by hard and soft outcomes? (as quoted in the CL Standard)